polarsource/polar/README.md

 - Sell SaaS and digital products in minutes
 - All-in-one funding & monetization platform for developers.
 - Sell access to GitHub repositories, Discord Support channels, File Downloads, License Keys & much more with Digital Products & Subscriptions.
-- Setup crowdfunding on your GitHub issues
+- Set up crowdfunding on your GitHub issues
 - We're the merchant of record handling the...
   - ...boilerplate (billing, receipts, customer accounts etc)
   - ...headaches (sales tax, VAT)